swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 The supported element types will be `UInt8`, `Int8`, `UInt16`, `Int16`, `UInt32`, `Int32`, `UInt64`, `Int64`, `UInt`, `Int`, `Float32` (aka `Float`) and `Float64` (aka `Double`).
 On platforms that support them, initializing `Span` instances with `Float16`, `Float80`, `UInt128`, and `Int128` elements will also be implemented.

-The conversions from `RawSpan` to `Span` only support well-aligned views with the native endianness.
+The conversions from `RawSpan` to `Span` only support well-aligned views with the native byte order.
 The [swift-binary-parsing][swift-binary-parsing] package provides a more fully-featured `ParserSpan` type.

 ## Detailed design